Cost of Living in Bolivia: What You’ll Actually Spend

 monthly living costs bolivia

-For a family of four, expect about $1,543 monthly: food scales up substantially, often toward the higher end of that per-person range; rent moves higher if you need more space; transport and fuel rise moderately; utilities increase with usage.
+For a family of four, expect about $1,543 monthly.
+Food scales up toward the higher end of the per-person range.
+Rent climbs if you need more space.
+Transport and fuel rise moderately.
+Utilities increase with usage.

 Housing and Rental Prices in Major Cities